 This behaviour also constitutes a fault of the Canadian government under Quebec civil law.

 The application was filed with the Superior Court of Québec.
 Trudel Johnston & Lesperance acts on a pro bono basis.
+The Government contests the Application.
+The Application for Authorization will be heard on June 6th 2019 by Justice Gary D.D.
+Morrison.

 Are you a member?